 If you wonder if sellers like you get provided with protection when selling on Poshmark, the answer is yes.
 Poshmark not only takes care of its buyers but its sellers as well.
 The rule is simple: transact within the marketplace and abide by all the rules Poshmark has put in place to make sure that you have a smooth selling experience.
 Here are the things that you should pay attention to:

 - Delivery: For any item that costs $400 and up, Poshmark requires a signature from the recipient upon delivery.
-This is an additional feature that secures your item from getting lost upon delivery and helps you stop potentially opportunistic buyers who may claim that they hadn't received their order yet when in fact, they already did.
+This additional feature secures your item from getting lost upon delivery.
+It also helps you stop potentially opportunistic buyers who may claim that they hadn't received their order yet when they already did.

 Keep Calm and Know What To Do